isc-projects/kea/doc/sphinx/arm/hooks.rst

 replace a library binary by another version using configuration change or reload: the process must be stopped and relaunched.

-The next section describes how to configure hooks libraries.
-Users who are interested in writing their own hooks library can find information in the `Hooks Developer's Guide section of the Kea Developer's Guide <https://reports.kea.isc.org/dev_guide/df/d46/hooksdgDevelopersGuide.html>`__.
+The next section describes how to configure hook libraries.
+Users who are interested in writing their own hook library can find information in the `Hooks Developer's Guide section of the Kea Developer's Guide <https://reports.kea.isc.org/dev_guide/df/d46/hooksdgDevelopersGuide.html>`__.